 In addition to the award amount, all Worthington Scholars are assigned a Worthington Scholars Mentor to follow them through their entire college career.
 WSF program staff begin meeting with students during their senior year in high school to analyze financial aid award letters, assist with registering for their Worthington Gradsnapp account and discuss their college goals and first year plan.
 We continue this mentoring role through the summer before college.

 This long-term relationship with scholars is meant to ensure support through any potential barriers to earning a college degree, including issues with financial aid, changing majors, transferring schools, and academic and personal difficulties.
 WSF program staff will communicate with scholars via phone and text, visit college campuses, and plan events to enhance student success.

 Support services include:

 - Mentoring calls and texts with a WSF Program Staff member

 - Private Facebook group with helpful information

 - Campus Visits

 - Send off Event for first year scholars and parents and upperclass scholars

 - Networking events

 WSF will work with students both individually and during group seminars to advance their professional development.
 Mentors will seek out information from students regarding career goals and aspirations, previous employment and any existing professional connections.
 Students will be encouraged to seek out relevant work experience, volunteer opportunities and job shadows while in school and during breaks.
 Mentors will help facilitate local job shadows and informational interviews.
 Advice about resumes, cover letters, interviews and options for further schooling will be offered to every Scholar.
-Each year, professional development events on topics such as professional dress, networking and graduate school preparation will be offered to Scholars.
-WSF will fund stipends for professional attire for those who attend the seminars.
+Each year, professional development events on topics such as professional dress, college prep, networking and graduate school preparation will be offered to Scholars.